Grace Bay Beach

 The beautiful Smith's Reef in central Providenciales.

-The Turks and Caicos is a very convenient place for Americans to visit.
-We use the US Dollar, English is our primary language, and we use US-style electrical plugs.
+The Turks and Caicos is a very convenient place for American travelers to visit.
+The US dollar is the official and only currency, English is the official language, and the country uses US-style electrical plugs.

-It’s also easy to get to the Turks and Caicos from much of the US, and due to our location near the Bahamas, flight times are shorter than what’s typical for many other Caribbean destinations.
+It’s also easy to get to the Turks and Caicos from much of the United States, as daily direct flights service the islands.
+Due to the country's location near the Bahamas, flight times are shorter than what’s typical for many other Caribbean destinations.

 Getting Around and Transport

-There is no public transport in the country (although ride-hailing is available), and taxis can be quite expensive.
-Many popular resorts and hotels include complimentary use of bicycles for guests staying at the resort, yet Providenciales isn’t a great location for cycling due to the lack of bike lanes, poor drivers, and the often intense sun.
+There is no public transport or ride-hailing, and taxis can be quite expensive.
+While many popular Turks and Caicos resorts include complimentary use of bicycles for guests staying at the resort, Providenciales isn’t a great location for cycling due to dangers from poor drivers, the lack of bike lanes, and the often intense sun.

 Useful Links